ragutislt/newsfocused/README.md

     - where data is stored
     - smtp server details
 * scheduling when to send the email
+* batch users - we shouldn't have one java process per user
 * after sending email, clear running list

     Here don't clean data right away, instead keep the 'old' week/period and just save new headlines in the new week/period